MeiZ-7715/Personal-Expense-Tracker/KANBAN_EXPLANATION.md

 ## Conclusion

 The Kanban board is not just a task list – it is a powerful tool for managing flow, identifying bottlenecks, and continuously improving the development process.
-For the Personal Expense Tracker, this board provides the structure needed to deliver a high-quality product efficiently.
+For the Personal Expense Tracker, this board provides the structure needed to deliver a high-quality product efficiently.se Tracker, this board provides the structure needed to deliver a high-quality product efficiently.